 Dutchess is a Russian Heritage variety.
 One of the very few varieties that the "old timers" remember in this area as being the number one go to in apple trees for hardiness, pest resistance, earliness and TASTE!

 A low maintenance tree.
 The large fruit has crisp white and sweet flesh.
 Used for both fresh eating and cooking.
 The skin is yellow & striped red.

-Canadian Hardiness Zone: 3 & ripens mid October depending on your location.
+Canadian Hardiness Zone: 3 & ripens late summer depending on your location.
 Very hardy.